Commercial property leases

 - end the lease (see the next section on Break clauses for more information); or

 Your lease may contain a ‘break clause’ which gives you the right to end the lease at specific dates called ‘breakpoints’.
-A break clause will allow you to end the lease agreement so that you do not have to pay rent after the breakpoint.
-However, you would still have to pay any arrears that you built up before the breakpoint.
+A break clause can allow you to end your lease agreement so that you do not have to pay rent that becomes due for payment under the lease after the breakpoint.

-Check your lease agreement for a break clause.
-Also check to see if you need to give your landlord advance notice that you want to end the lease at a breakpoint.
-If there is a notice period, make sure that you give this to you landlord in writing and in good time
+Check your lease agreement for a break clause and any terms and conditions that may apply to it.
+Rent arrears may affect your ability to use a break clause.
+This is because some leases may say that you need to be up to date with rent payments due under the lease before you can use the break clause.
+Also check whether you need to give your landlord advance notice that you want to end the lease at a breakpoint.
+If advance notice is needed, make sure that you give this to you landlord in writing and in good time.

 Assignment and subletting